Krakow is a curious and bubbling potion of intellectualism, history, culture and art.

 Indulge in plates of peirogi — Polish dumplings stuffed with various fillings.
-Order the ‘ruski’ ones which have a filling of potato, onion and cheese.
+Order the ruski options, which have a filling of potato, onion and cheese.

-Every local will tell you to head to Plac Nowy in Kazimierz to devour the ultimate snack food, zapiekanka, a long baguette covered with cheese, mushrooms and other toppings of your choice, available from many of the stalls.
-You won’t believe the size of them for the price that you pay — bargain!
+Every local will tell you to head to Plac Nowy in Kazimierz to try the ultimate snack food — zapiekanka — a long baguette covered with cheese, mushrooms and other toppings of your choice.
+It’s available from many of the stalls.
+You won’t believe the size of them for the price — bargain!

-If you’re still hungry, grab an obwarzanek or bagel to go, from one of the old-school carts that you’ll find sitting on every street corner.
+If you’re still hungry, grab a bagel-style obwarzanek from one of the old-school carts that sit on just about every street corner.

-One good thing that can be said to have come out of Poland’s Communist rule is the Milk Bars, or Bar Mleczny, still in operation today.
-Essentially a Soviet-esque, no-frills cafeteria selling hearty Polish food at super competitive prices, this is where you’ll find the ‘real’ Krakow.
-Don’t expect a fine dining experience here but rather an insight into how everyday people live.
+One good thing that can be said to have come out of Soviet Communist rule are the Milk Bars (Bar Mleczny), which are still in operation today.
+Essentially a no-frills cafeteria selling hearty Polish food at super competitive prices, this is where you’ll find the ‘real’ Krakow.
+Don’t expect a fine dining experience here, but rather an insight into how local people live.
 Try Mleczny Bar Górnik at ul Czysta 1 and order a żurek (sour rye soup).
 There is no guarantee that English will be spoken.
-It may be a little intimidating at first but you won’t regret it!
+It may be a little intimidating at first, but you won’t regret it!

 Of course, you’ll need to wash all that food down with some vodka — so head to the pint-sized Wódka Cafe Bar.
-This is quality vodka, not the happy hour type that you’re used to, and at only a couple of zlotys for a shot from a range of different varieties and flavours, you’ll be a vodka connoisseur in no time.
+This is quality vodka, and at only a couple of zlotys for a shot from a range of different varieties and flavours, you’ll be a vodka connoisseur in no time.

 Where to shop in Krakow